 The Selection Rank based on university study depends on the duration and overall GPA achieved.
 Successful completion of two or more university courses can provide you with a new Selection Rank.
-For competitive degrees it is recommended that you study for at least one year full-time equivalent (80CP) to maximise your chances of achieving a Selection Rank high enough for entry into your desired program.
+For competitive degrees it is recommended that you study for at least one year Full-Time Equivalent (80 credit points at Griffith) to maximise your chances of achieving a Selection Rank high enough for entry into your desired degree.

 When applying to QTAC or UAC make sure that you include alternate or pathway degrees in your preferences.
 If you do not receive an offer into your preferred degree, then you may be considered for an alternate degree that allows you to achieve a new Selection Rank based on successful completion of university study.

 Once you have completed sufficient study in order to improve your Selection Rank, you can apply for an Internal Transfer into your preferred Griffith University degree for the next intake.
 If your preferred degree is excluded from Internal Transfer, we would welcome a new application through QTAC or UAC.
-For further information visit Internal transfer.
+For further information, visit internal transfer.